 Peripheral Neuropathy stems from damaged peripheral nerves.
 The damage manifests as weakness, pain, balance issues, numbness and tingling in the extremities, affecting the hands and feet.
-Further, symptoms can also manifest as swelling, discoloration of hands and feet, ankles and hands.
+Further, neuropathy symptoms can also manifest as swelling, discoloration of hands and feet, ankles and hands.
 A person’s peripheral nervous system continuously sends information from the brain, spinal cord, and your nervous system.
 This system becomes damaged due to injuries, metabolic issues, and inherited conditions.
-Pain can be debilitating, with sufferers describing it as a stabbing, almost tingling sensation that can be overwhelming if left untreated.
+Neuropathic pain can be debilitating, with sufferers describing it as a stabbing, almost tingling sensation that can be overwhelming if left untreated.

 Peripheral neuropathy may be caused by inherited causes, traumatic injuries, metabolic abnormalities, or exposure to certain toxins.
 Diabetes mellitus is the most common cause of this condition.
 Pain due to peripheral neuropathy can be either tingling, stabbing, or burning.
 In most cases, medications can successfully reduce the burning pain caused by peripheral neuropathy, especially if it’s as a result of a treatable condition.